hapramp/go.read/src/pages/blog/2020-07-10-10-creative-art-challenges-to-try.md

 You can make use of any tools you like.
 For example, brushes, sponges, and even your fingers.
 Use acrylics, oil, or watercolor paints.
 All that matters is that you create a piece of abstract art.
 There are other aspects to abstract art, like texture, patterns, and meaning.
 Approach your blank canvas or sheet with a broad mind and use your artistic instincts to create.

-You can take this challenge on [GoSocial](https://www.getgosocial.app/).
+You can take the [abstract art challenge](https://getgosocial.app/blog/2020-06-19-Abstract-Art-Challenge/) on [GoSocial](https://www.getgosocial.app/).
 You will learn to tweak these formal qualities of art and create something exquisite.

 **9. Window Silhouette Challenge**